hffriman/SynopseArt/README.md

-# Game-Art-Atelier
+# SynopseArt
-A Video Game Art Gallery: My Final Project in the Course "Mobile Programming" of Haaga-Helia UAS
+A Fictional Web Site Project (made with HTML and CSS)

 <div id="top"></div>
 <!--